How to photograph waterfalls

 | GND filter | Rectangular | Lee | Depends on the light | Kit 3 GND filters 0.3 / 0.6, 0.9 |

-- Something to cut the grass: it might make you smile, but the number of times I found myself cutting by hand grass, branches that bothered me… Even in landscape photography, again recently during my road trip to the USA, I had to cut several low grasses that disturbed the composition I wanted to make.
+- Something to cut grass: it might make you smile, but I can’t count the number of times I’ve found myself cutting grass or branches by hand because they were getting in the way… Even in landscape photography, again recently during my road trip in the USA, I had to cut several low grasses that were distracting from the composition I wanted.

-I’m coming to the end of this article where I thought I’d “keep it short”, but I finally had quite a lot to say.
-Remember that it is essential to think and visualize the scene you are going to take a picture of.
-Try to really take care of your composition so that you don’t take a picture of a waterfall in the middle of the frame, with the water frozen and the sky completely burnt…you get the idea.
-I can assure you, I did this several times when I first started taking pictures.
+I’m coming to the end of this article.
+I thought I’d “keep it short,” but in the end, I had quite a lot to say.
+Remember that it’s essential to think about and visualize the scene you’re going to photograph.
+Really pay attention to your composition so you don’t end up with a waterfall in the middle of the frame, frozen water, and a completely blown-out sky… you get the idea.
+I can assure you, I did this several times when I first started taking photos.

-If you travel a lot, I invite you to read the 10 tips for taking great travel pictures.
-I hope you now understand how to photograph waterfalls?
-My photos personally turned out much better once I followed these tips.
-You now have all the keys in hand to capture more beautiful pictures.
+If you travel a lot, I invite you to read my 10 tips for taking great travel pictures.
+I hope you now have a clearer idea of how to photograph waterfalls.
+Personally, my photos became much better once I started following these tips.
+You now have everything you need to capture more beautiful images.

 Written by Sylvain PONS